About us...

 Managing Director

-Building on her studies as a conservator, she gained further postgraduate qualifications in cultural heritage management and world heritage studies (BTU Cottbus) and a doctorate in cultural geography/world heritage (Institute of Geography) at the Johannes Gutenberg University Mainz.
+Building on her studies as a conservator, Britta Rudolff gained further postgraduate qualifications in cultural heritage management and world heritage studies (BTU Cottbus) and a doctorate in cultural geography/world heritage (Institute of Geography) at the Johannes Gutenberg University Mainz.
 Over the past two decades, she has specialized in strategic planning for the management of cultural heritage and in particular World Heritage sites and has been responsible for numerous management plans.
-She has held the Chair of Cultural Management at BTU Cottbus-Senftenberg since April 2014 and has headed and taught the Heritage Management department since 2018.
-She also works as a World Heritage advisor for ICOMOS International.
+She has held the Chair of Cultural Management at BTU Cottbus-Senftenberg between 2014 and 2018 and since 2018 heads the area of Heritage Management.
+She is also director of the World Heritage Studies programme.

 Lea Brönner